derek-knox/Coding-For-Designers/book/Coding for Designers/Preface.md

 ## The Approach

 The plan of attack is simple.
 In chapter one, *Breaking Barriers*, we will explore and demystify a series of concepts that intimidate most designers and non-coders.
-From the seemingly magical ones and zeros, to the code you will soon write, we will see simple, basic, repetitive, and reusable concepts at play.
+From the seemingly magical ones and zeros, to the code you will soon write, we will see simple, repetitive, and reusable concepts at play.

 In chapter two, *Structure, Style, and Behavior*, we will cover the three codeable features that enable computers to render our dynamic and interactive creations.
 We will do so from both a 2D context with the web platform and a 3D context with the Unity<sup>®</sup> platform.
 These perspectives will help solidify the distinct role that structure, style, and behavior each play regardless of dimensionality.